How we send out great cheese and manage our environmental impact

 - Our cardboard delivery boxes are produced using 100% recycled material and are recyclable at local authority waste depots

-- Our cheese paper is derived from sustainable sources, carries accreditation from the Forestry Stewardship Council standard, and is made from virgin pulp making it suitable and approved for contact with foodstuffs
+- Our cheese paper is derived from sustainable sources, carries accreditation from the Forestry Stewardship Council standard, and is made from virgin pulp making it suitable and approved for contact with foodstuffs.
+Our cheese paper is also biodegradable!

 - Our shredded paper void filler is both recycled, recyclable and biodegradable, and in addition carries ISO, FSC and PEFC supplier certifications.